ccdmb/slurm_scripts/README.md

 # Image from https://hub.docker.com/r/jwdebler/guppy-gpu/tags
 # Downloaded via 'singularity pull docker://jwdebler/guppy-gpu:5.0.11' or use the one in my group folder
 # As of version 4.2.2 you'll need to include `--min_score_mid_barcodes 60`
+# And as of version 6 this option name has changed to `--min_score_mid_barcode 60`
 # to make it work like previous versions, as they changed the default setting.

 # Adjust flocell and kit as required.
 # FLO-MIN106 is the R9.4.1 series flowcell that we usually use

 srun -n 1 --export=all --gres=gpu:1 \
-singularity exec --nv /group/y95/jdebler/guppy-gpu_5.0.11.sif guppy_basecaller \
+singularity exec --nv /group/y95/jdebler/guppy-gpu_6.1.3.sif guppy_basecaller \
 -i /scratch/y95/jdebler/folder_with_fast5_files \
 -s /scratch/y95/jdebler/output_folder \
 --flowcell FLO-MIN106 \